wikimedia/operations-debs-varnish4/doc/sphinx/include/vsl-tags.rst

+HitMiss - Hit for miss object in cache.
+	Hit-for-miss object looked up in cache.
+Shows the VXID of the hit-for-miss object.

 HitPass - Hit for pass object in cache.
 	Hit-for-pass object looked up in cache.
 Shows the VXID of the hit-for-pass object.